-- Flavorful: The marriage of soy sauce, sesame, and gochujang creates a delicious flavor profile.
+- Bold Korean-Inspired Flavor: The combination of soy sauce, sesame oil, honey, and gochujang creates a balanced sweet-savory glaze.

 - Salmon: We used a fresh farm-raised salmon that was raise in aquifer water free of mercury and microplastics.
 Wild-caught salmon works well, too.
 Cut into 1-inch cubes.